Baron Financial Group LLC Cuts Stake in Automatic Data Processing, Inc. (NASDAQ:ADP)

 Automatic Data Processing (NASDAQ:ADP – Get Free Report) last issued its quarterly earnings data on Wednesday, January 31st.
 The business services provider reported $2.13 earnings per share (EPS) for the quarter, beating the consensus estimate of $2.10 by $0.03.
 Automatic Data Processing had a net margin of 19.14% and a return on equity of 95.22%.
 The company had revenue of $4.67 billion during the quarter, compared to the consensus estimate of $4.65 billion.
 During the same quarter last year, the company earned $1.96 earnings per share.
 Automatic Data Processing’s revenue for the quarter was up 6.3% on a year-over-year basis.
 As a group, analysts forecast that Automatic Data Processing, Inc. will post 9.14 earnings per share for the current fiscal year.

-The business also recently declared a quarterly dividend, which will be paid on Monday, April 1st.
-Stockholders of record on Friday, March 8th will be given a dividend of $1.40 per share.
-This represents a $5.60 dividend on an annualized basis and a dividend yield of 2.24%.
+The company also recently disclosed a quarterly dividend, which will be paid on Monday, April 1st.
+Shareholders of record on Friday, March 8th will be given a $1.40 dividend.
+This represents a $5.60 annualized dividend and a yield of 2.24%.
 The ex-dividend date of this dividend is Thursday, March 7th.
-Automatic Data Processing’s payout ratio is currently 65.19%.
+Automatic Data Processing’s dividend payout ratio (DPR) is 65.19%.

 Automatic Data Processing Profile